Gold farming: United States

 A United States Congressional committee investigated taxation of virtual assets and incomes derived from them in 2006, and the IRS has, in its National Taxpayer Advocate's 2008 Annual Report to Congress, expressed concern that virtual worlds are a growing source of tax noncompliance.

 Venezuela

 Due to hyperinflation in Venezuela and the devalued Venezuelan currency, popular MMOs like Runescape and Tibia have been subject to mass gold mining.
 In Reddit, a user published a racially abusive guide on how to kill Venezuelans in the “player-v-player” places where the gold farming takes place; the guide was followed by intemperate comments.
 The moderators removed the post and the comments afterwards.
 Considering many gold farmers utilize Bitcoin as an intermediate currency, regulation or taxation isn't feasible at the moment.
-During the 2019 Venezuelan blackouts, RuneScape's trading market suffered a "economic crisis" due to the reduced number of goods, as Venezuelans could not access the game.
+During the 2019 Venezuelan blackouts, RuneScape's trading market suffered an "economic crisis" due to the reduced number of goods, as Venezuelans could not access the game.